Trusts for Married Couples

 • However, your surviving spouse maintains some rights to the trust assets during the remainder of their lifetime.

-• The bypass and QTIP trusts are forms of credit shelter trusts.
+• The bypass and QTIP trusts are credit shelter trusts.

 • Unless your surviving spouse is trustee and beneficiary and the trust is revocable, marital trusts are credit shelter trusts.